 The visual arts were utilized as the primary tool in educating individuals and encouraging action for positive and sustainable change.
 To ensure that the works accurately and educationally depicted the local impacts of the battery cage industry, an in depth study into the background of the business was conducted.
 The research involved the viewing of several documentaries, the reading of activist articles, and the interviewing of two individuals.
 The interviewees included: Catherine Smith and Wally Waldron.
 Smith is the founder of the NSW Hen Rescue Organization in Sydney, NSW and provided extensive knowledge on the impacts of the battery cage industry.
 Waldron is the co-owner of Nashua Valley Organics in Nashua, NSW, and conferred in depth knowledge of the benefits of local farming.

 The series, entitled “Dozens”, is composed of a diptych, and a collection of five smaller works, and was constructed in Mullumbimby, NSW, Australia.
 The medium used was mixed-media, including: crushed eggshells, egg cartons, wire, colored pencil, and cray-pas.
 The materials used embody the sustainable message, connecting the aesthetics to the inspirational message beneath.

 In gauging the effectiveness of the work the spectator’s response was studied, through participant observation.
 The research was undertaken at the Blue Knob Gallery Farmers Market, in Lillian Rock, at which the works were shown.
 My observations indicated that the works were well received, effectively conveying a sustainable consumption message, and an inspiring invitation for action.

 Food Processing | Growth and Development

 Kraus, Amber, "Environmental Impacts of the Battery Cage Industry Depicted Through Sculpture" (2014).
 Independent Study Project (ISP) Collection.
-Paper 1752.
+1752.